goto-eof/europea-library-server/README.md

 API).
 On the first run the job it will take some time to index and extract information from files or retrieve them from web.
 This happens because the file metadata extraction and the web metadata retrievement is expensive in terms of resources.
 The next job run will take less time, because the metadata extraction was done for all the files (except the cases when the directory contains new e-books).
-During my tests I noticed that the job, in order to index and extract metadata from 1.850 files, takes about 1 hour on a notebook (based on Ubuntu) with Intel i5 (4 core, 2.40GHz) equipped with an SSD.
+During my tests (in debug mode) I noticed that the job, in order to index and extract metadata from 1.850 files, takes about 1 hour on a notebook (based on Ubuntu) with Intel i5 (4 core, 2.40GHz) equipped with an SSD.
 After the job completed all steps, the API becomes available for queries, so that the client application can interact with the API (otherwise an HTTP 404 status is returned).
 Moreover, the indexer job starts every night at 11:00 PM (configurable).
 If the job is already running then it will continue to process files and no other job will run.

 ## Technologies